 Please note that generic substitution of medicines abroad may be made according to other principles than in Finland.
 If you buy a prescription medicine abroad, the medicine you are given may be a different one than the one you get at a pharmacy in Finland.

 An e-prescription can be used for purchasing medicines abroad.
 Medicines do not include, e.g. base creams, clinical nutritional preparations, care supplies, dietary supplements, and dressings.

 In addition, the following medicines cannot be purchased abroad:

 - CNS drugs that require the original prescription (CNS class PA or ZA)

 - You can check the CNS class of you medicine in Fimea’s pharmaceutical search service

 - medications prepared in the pharmacy

-- preparations associated with a doctor’s fee that have not yet been dispensed in Finland.
+In addition, prescriptions with a related doctor’s fee that have not yet been dispensed in Finland cannot be dispensed abroad.

 Prescriptions for purchasing medications abroad